 If you seem to finish earlier in bed than you would like, you are not alone.
-Premature ejaculation affects 20 to 30 percent of men, making it the most common type of sexual dysfunction affecting males.
+According to the British Association of Urological Surgeons, premature ejaculation affects 20 to 30 percent of men, making it the most common type of sexual dysfunction affecting males.

 As the name suggests, premature ejaculation occurs when a man ejaculates sooner than expected – usually within a minute of penetration or stimulation.
 Keep reading to learn more about the causes and treatments for premature ejaculation.